oscarvargash/biol_550_2022/week_11/README.md

-# Week eleven: using R to manipulate trees and perform character mapping and association tests
+# Week eleven: using R to perform stochastic character mapping

 To start this tutorial you need to be logged in your **Windows** machine in the classroom.